 In a lengthy statement published on the council website, Ejiofor, who sits on Momentum’s national coordinating group, hits out at “myths and falsehoods” about threats to the “Latin Village” indoor market currently occupying part of the site, and warns that pulling out of the scheme would cost the council at least £19 million – “vital funds” that would be taken away from council services.

 The scheme dates back to 2004, when Haringey appointed build to rent specialists Grainger as development partners for the site, occupied until the 1970s by Wards department store, and then left disused until the indoor market began to be established around 2000.

 While the run-down site has become the focus for sustained campaigning, development plans have been inching forward.
 Despite legal challenges, planning permission was granted in 2012 and compulsory purchase orders granted last year for the parts of the site not owned by Haringey or Transport for London, which already owns the section of the site occupied by the market, which lies above Seven Sisters Underground station.

 The development would see 196 new homes – to rent, not “luxury flats”, according to Grainger – 290 jobs created, new retail space and a new indoor market with all current licensed traders offered a space there.
-During construction the traders would be moved to new temporary location within Grainger’s sister development Apex House, which stands directly across the road from Wards Corner.
+During construction the traders would be moved to new temporary location within Grainger’s sister development Apex House, which stands directly across the road from the Wards building.

 Tottenham MP David Lammy used an adjournment debate in the House of Commons last week to rail against “gentrification” and “culture bulldozed and replaced by clone high streets”, condemning the council for rejecting scrutiny committee calls to explore a “full or partial buy-out” of the site, but Ejiofor is standing by the development.